Double Copy for Celestial Amplitudes: Celestial Double Copy

-To show that~\eqref{eq:BCJ_amp_c} is the Mellin transform of~\eqref{eq:BCJ_usual} we make use of a few facts about the Mellin transform.
-Note that~\eqref{eq:BCJ_usual} depends on the energy of each particle $k^0_i$ in a polynomial fashion.
-In fact, this dependence is no higher than quadratic on each energy, as can be seen from the square of~\eqref{eq:s_numerator}.
-When performing the Mellin transform there are only two cases to consider: the numerator is linear in the energy
+Here $n_s$ and $\Phi_s$ are given by expressions analogous to, respectively,~\eqref{eq:ctPhi} and~\eqref{eq:s_numerator_celestial} with $K_j$ replaced by $k_j$ and $\phi_j$ replaced by $e^{ik_j\cdot X}$.
+To show that~\eqref{eq:BCJ_amp_c} is indeed the Mellin transform of the gravitational amplitude~\eqref{eq:BCJ_usual} note that it depends polynomially on the energy of each particle $k^0_i$.
+There are two cases to consider: the numerator is linear in the energy

 and the numerator is quadratic in the same energy

 Since this mirrors the action of the $\K_i$ operators on the conformal wavefunctions, Mellin transforming~\eqref{eq:BCJ_usual} gives precisely~\eqref{eq:BCJ_amp_c} after the action of the $\K_i$ operators.
 Hence the celestial four-gluon amplitude double copies into the celestial four-graviton amplitude.